phillip schewe, Gowanus Canal, Metallic Photo Print

 Liza Key Strelka is Manager of Exhibitions at The Phillips Collection in Washington, DC.
 Since joining the Phillips in 2011, she has overseen the installation of exhibitions such as Renoir and Friends: Luncheon of the Boating Party, Whitfield Lovell: Kin, Neo-Impressionism and the Dream of Realities, Made in the USA: American Masterworks from The Phillips Collection, and Van Gogh Repetitions.
 She also manages curatorial publications and permanent collection installations.
 Liza received her bachelor’s in Art History from George Washington University and a master’s degree in Art History from American University.

-*Award contributors and recipients will be listed in the exhibition catalog.
+*Award contributors and recipients will also be listed in the exhibition catalog.

 Nov.
-21 Online entry opens for submissions.
+20 Online entry opens for submissions.

 Jan.
 9 Deadline for entries